نوع مقاله : مقاله پژوهشی

 نویسندگان [English]

-∴ Introduction
+∴ Introduction ∴

-The concept of "spontaneous mental occurrence" or "Tabador" plays a critical and intricate role within Islamic jurisprudential theory and practice.
+The concept of "spontaneous mental occurrence" or "Tabador" (springing to the mind first) plays a critical and intricate role within Islamic jurisprudential theory and practice.
 The term, deeply rooted in the tradition of Principles of Islamic jurisprudence [Usul al-Fiqh], denotes an immediate and intuitive perception or understanding of concepts without the need for deliberative thought.
 This concept is pivotal for understanding how Sharia rulings are derived and applied.
 In Islamic jurisprudence, the relevance and applicability of a Sharia ruling depend fundamentally on its subject matter; the ruling is only operative if its respective subject exists.
 Thus, the spontaneous mental occurrence helps bridge the cognitive gap between the abstract rule and its practical subject, making the law's application both possible and meaningful.
 In the context of legal reform, especially within the framework of Islamic codified laws, understanding and validating the role of spontaneous mental occurrence becomes crucial.
 This is due to its potential to either solidify or undermine the legitimacy and effectiveness of legal interpretations and applications in contemporary contexts.

-∴ Research Question
+∴ Research Question ∴

-The primary research question of this article is: How does spontaneous mental occurrence [Tabador] influence the interpretation of legal-jurisprudential propositions in the post-legislative validation process of Islamic codified laws?
+The primary research question of this article is: how does spontaneous mental occurrence [Tabador] influence the interpretation of legal-jurisprudential propositions in the post-legislative validation process of Islamic codified laws?
 This question is examined through the lens of both traditional Islamic jurisprudence and contemporary legal challenges, seeking to establish whether this concept can consistently provide a reliable basis for interpreting the words of the lawgiver as they were intended at the time of legislation, and how it translates into current legal applications.

-∴ Research Hypothesis
+∴ Research Hypothesis ∴

 The hypothesis posited in this research is that spontaneous mental occurrence, while historically significant and deeply embedded in Islamic jurisprudential practice, may face substantial challenges in its application to modern legal systems due to the dynamic nature of language and societal evolution.
 These challenges primarily involve the conjectural nature of interpreting historical texts with contemporary meanings, which may lead to discrepancies between original legislative intents and current understandings.
 The research aims to assess the validity of spontaneous mental occurrence in bridging these interpretative gaps, with a focus on whether it can be reliably used without succumbing to conjectural inaccuracies and historical disconnections.

-∴ Methodology & Framework, if Applicable
+∴ Methodology & Framework, if Applicable ∴

 This framework is intended to not only validate the concept of spontaneous mental occurrence from a historical and theoretical viewpoint but also to critically assess its applicability and effectiveness in contemporary legal scenarios, where the distance between the time of legislation and current application poses unique challenges.
 Through this multidimensional analysis, the research aims to provide a nuanced understanding of how spontaneous mental occurrence can function as a tool for legal interpretation and reform in the context of Islamic codified laws.

-∴ Results & Discussion
+∴ Results & Discussion ∴

 The investigation into the role of spontaneous mental occurrence [Tabador] in the interpretation of legal-jurisprudential propositions reveals both complexities and significant insights.
 The research highlights that while spontaneous occurrence is a fundamental concept within Islamic jurisprudence, it encounters critical challenges when applied to the interpretation of laws in a contemporary context.